plasne/openid-connect/implementation.md

 ### Required

--   app:common:env:ISSUER - This denotes the identity of the service that is issuing the identity_token.
+-   app:common:env:ISSUER - This denotes the identity of the service that is issuing the session_token.
 You can put anything here, but I tend to use the URI of the centralized auth service.

--   app:common:env:AUDIENCE - This denotes the identity of the service that the identity_token was generated for.
+-   app:common:env:AUDIENCE - This denotes the identity of the service that the session_token was generated for.
 You can put anything here, but I tend to use the URI of the application or a base URL if this is supporting more than one application.

 -   app:common:env:BASE_DOMAIN - This should be the common domain shared by the WFE, API, and auth services.
 It will used when the cookies are created to ensure they can be shared by all services.
 In my example, wfe.plasne.com, api.plasne.com, and auth.plasne.com share "plasne.com" as the BASE_DOMAIN.